CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention

 \subsection{CrossFormer Block}

-Each CrossFormer block consists of a short-distance attention (SDA) or long-distance attention (LDA) module and a multilayer perceptron (MLP).
-Especially, as shown in Figure~\ref{fig:arch}b, SDA and LDA appear alternately in different blocks, and dynamic position bias (DPB) works in both SDA and LDA for embeddings' position representations.
-Further, residual connection is used in the block.
+Each CrossFormer block consists of a long short distance attention module (\ie, LSDA, which involves a short distance attention (SDA) module or a long distance attention (LDA) module) and a multilayer perceptron (MLP).
+As shown in Figure~\ref{fig:arch}b, SDA and LDA appear alternately in different blocks, and the dynamic position bias (DPB) module works in both SDA and LDA for obtaining embeddings' position representations.
+Following the prior vision transformers, residual connections are used in each block.